The need and our response

 Our Vision and Mission

-Vision: A world where horses and people help each other to live and work in harmony
+Vision: A world where horses and humans help each other to live and work in harmony.

-Mission: To create a safe community where horses and people connect together and enjoy lifelong learning
+Mission: To improve the outcomes of horses and young people by creating a safe community where horses and humans connect and enjoy lifelong learning.